 Maybe you’ve seen one or not, but there’s a lot to learn about them!
 For example, in some places, caterpillars are rumored to indicate how cold winter will be.
 If you see a caterpillar with an extra furry coat before upcoming winter months, consider grabbing a coat because that means you might have an extra cold season!

 For such a small creature, caterpillars have interesting and unique facts about them.
 For example, even though they don’t look like it, that they have six pairs of eyes?
 And, did you know that caterpillars don’t have teeth?
+Of course, they eventually turn into a moth or butterfly.

 Perhaps the most wild fact is that these tiny creatures have about 4,000 muscles….for perspective, the human being has only 629!